 Pressure myography is the gold standard for measuring blood vessel function.
 These systems allow us to study the effects of drugs and other compounds on arteries, veins, and other vessels.
 The technique also allow an evaluation of blood vessel responses to mechanical stimuli, such as increases in pressure or flow.
 So whether your lab is interested in assessing smooth muscle cell contraction or endothelium-dependent vasodilation, the pressure myograph is an essential piece of equipment.

-A while ago, we wanted to set up a new pressure myograph in the lab (check us out here).
-Being such a useful technique, there are a number of different commercial myograph packages available.
-So we were quite surprised at how expensive even the most primitive systems were.
-A little frustrated, we instead developed VasoTracker.
+A while ago, we wanted to set up a new pressure myograph (check us out here).
+We knew that there are a number of different commercial myograph packages available.
+However, the cost of even the most primitive systems took us by surprise.
+A little frustrated, and unwilling to part with so much money, we decided to develop our own, VasoTracker.

-VasoTracker is robust and it works very well.
-Best of all, a complete system cost us less than 10% of what we were quoted by one of the leading commercial suppliers (we won’t say who!).
+The VasoTracker pressure myograph is robust and it works very well.
+Best of all, the complete system cost us less than 10% of the equivalent from a leading commercial suppliers (we won’t say who!).
 We thought that others might also like to benefit from VasoTracker, so we decided to make everything (our hardware designs, our software, and instructions for setting everything up) freely available.
 It is also open source, which means that we have documented the system in detail and users are free to modify it in any way.

-The video below shows VasoTracker in action, tracking the inner and outer diameter of a pressurised blood vessel.
+The video below shows our VasoTracker software in action.
+Blue lines show the outer diameter of the artery.
+Red lines show the inner diameter.
 Check out our software page for more details.